-Scientists Unleash Quantum Breakthrough: Teleportation of Computing Power! - YaNoticias
+Scientists Unleash Quantum Breakthrough: Teleportation of Computing Power! - YANoticias

 1. What are the practical applications of quantum teleportation?

-Quantum teleportation can dramatically impact numerous fields including cryptography, drug discovery, and optimization problems in logistics and supply chain management.
+Quantum teleportation can dramatically impact numerous fields including cryptography, drug discovery, and optimisation problems in logistics and supply chain management.

 2. Are there security implications with quantum computing?